-Mr. Levister added that the process for paying claims also differs between self-funded and fully insured plans.
-He said with regard to HIPAA responsibilities, self-funded plan administrators would need to be more mindful of the privacy responsibilities than the fully insured plan administrators.
+Mr. Levister added that the process for paying claims differs between self-funded and fully insured plans.
+He said with regard to HIPAA responsibilities, self-funded plan administrators would need to be more mindful of the privacy responsibilities than the fully insured plan administrators because in a fully insured plan, the health plan is handling all of the claims transactions, and the plan sponsors do not typically receive information that would be of concern under HIPAA.